Kinship Circle

 BLIZZARD: An intense, severe snowstorm with sustained freezing winds of 35 miles per hour or more.

 COASTAL FLOOD: Flooding in low-lying coastal areas from tropical or winter storms, combined with effects of tides, waves and wind.
 May cause extensive erosion and property damage.
-Flooding can occur even if storm generating floods is not a direct threat to affected area.
-Coastal residents should consult storm surge maps to determine risk to their property in event of coastal flooding.
+Flooding can occur even if storm is not a direct threat to affected area.
+Coastal residents should consult storm surge maps to determine risk to their property.

 CYCLONES: Violent tropical storms located in the southern hemisphere, with winds rotating in a clockwise direction and reaching a sustained speed of 74 mph or more near its center.